 of the frictional resistance of the support truck to forward movement (67).
 Results of recommended full-scale crash tests can be used to assess effective friction values.
 Using these techniques, testing agencies should evaluate expected roll-ahead distances over the entire range of support truck weights ranging from the minimum to the maximum.

 Risks to the support truck occupants increase as the truck weight is reduced.
-However, as long as the support truck weighs signifi cantly more than the impacting vehicle, truck accelerations will be sig- nifi cantly less than measured on the test vehicle.
+However, as long as the support truck weighs signifi cantly more than the impacting vehicle, truck accelerations will be sig- nifi cantly less than those measured on the test vehicle.
 For example, if the support truck weighs 20 percent more than a 2270P test vehicle and the attenuator mass is 992 lb (450 kg), the support truck would experience approximately 30 percent lower accelerations than the impacting 2270P test vehicle.
 Further, during an impact, the support truck is accelerated forward, pushing its occupants backward into their seat.
 Rearward occupant movement is generally less dangerous than forward movement, primarily because the body is well supported by the seat and head-rest system.
 Therefore, provided the support truck weighs signifi cantly more than the impacting vehicle and proper head rests and seat- belt systems are utilized, the risks to support truck drivers should be signifi cantly less than risks to the occupants of the impacting vehicle.

 Test 54 is implemented to assess if TMAs with staged energy absorption would perform satisfactorily during impacts with mid-sized vehicles.
 Clearly all TMAs should be designed to accommodate the full range of passenger vehicles, including mid-sized cars.
 However, there is concern that the stag- ing of some TMAs may be too fi nely tuned to accommodate only the small passenger car and the heavy pickup truck that they may not perform satisfactorily for a mid-sized vehicle, particularly the ridedown acceleration.
 On the other hand, there is also concern over the possibility that many exist- ing TMAs might fail this test.
 This would require re-design of these TMAs that may lead to increased costs and operational and durability problems.
 Thus, this test is considered optional.
 Manufacturers and users are strongly encouraged to develop and implement TMA designs that can be both operation- ally effi cient and exhibit proper impact performance during mid-sized vehicle testing.